RonenNess/Iguina/readme.md

 - Added `AutoWidthMaxSize` and `AutoHeightMaxSize` to limit auto size values.
 - Added files reader provider to allow users to change the source of content files.
 - Fixed message boxes back drop fade-in bug (+ added proper fade in support).
+- Fixed corners scale bug with panels that have texture scale.

 # License